WildGums/WildGums.OpenSource/src/orc.controls/pinnabletooltips.md

 PinnableTooltips
 ================

-This control like
-Hover the controls to see the tool tips.
-Move them to automatically pin the tool tips.
+This is `ToolTip` that can be pinned by user.
 <br />Inherits from [System.Windows.Controls.ContentControl][1].

+Hover the owner control to see the tool tips.
+Move tool tip to automatically pin it.
+`PinnableToolTip` works with asistance of `PinnableToolTipService` that exposes attached properties to attach tool tips to controls.

 ![PinnableTooltip 01][2]